nb-com/nodbox/README.md

 ```
 pip install -r requirements.txt
 ```
-4. Start the server by
+4. For Development Start the server by
  ```
  python manage.py runserver
  ```